Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:darkgreen">10$</span>] - Advanced Roleplay Essentials - In a nutshell right now it includes a fully custom functional bounty feature + rewards for custom events.

+[<span style="color:darkgreen">10$</span>] - Play Tracker - Tracks the ammount of playtime a player has and allows for "coupon" usage by the player to receive rewards and stuff.

+[<span style="color:darkgreen">10$</span>] - Vehicle Licenses - Gives licenses to drive certain vehicles and stuff.

 [<span style="color:darkgreen">15$</span>] - [Advanced Decay](https://imperialplugins.com/Products/ProductDetails?ProductID=102) - Better decay system than the one unturned offers.

 [<span style="color:darkgreen">20$</span>] - [Advanced Permissions](https://imperialplugins.com/Products/ProductDetails?ProductID=82) - Plugin that improves the permissions on rocketmod.
 It adds a lot more options and allows for MySQL databases and others.

 [<span style="color:darkgreen">20$</span>] - AutoUpdate - Plugin for unturned.
 In a nutshell it will automatically shutdown the server with a custom delay, warn everyone in the server that there's an update and then update the entire server.
 This will not work in shared servers/shared hosting due to the policies of this hosting services.

+[<span style="color:darkgreen">20$</span>] - Quizes - Plugin that will tell the player a question with defined answers.
+If they answer wrong, the next time they take the quiz it'll cost them twice (does not stack).

 [<span style="color:red">PRIVATE - RESERVED TO LABADOR</span>] - Accounts - Plugin that allows users to create an account and be able to execute commands after logging in.
 Goes in a good combination with a front-end system.